Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Definitions and Preliminaries

 Note that for a positive integer $k$, a \emph{walk} of length $k$ (i.e., a sequence of vertices and connecting edges with a total of $k$ edges) in the de Bruijn graph $\mB_{q,\dbdim}$ can be seen as a sequence $\bm{s}=(s_1,\dots,s_{\dbdim+k})\in \Sigma_q^{\dbdim+k}$.
 In particular, an edge in $\mB_{q,\dbdim}$ corresponds to a sequence in $\Sigma_q^{\dbdim+1}$.
 As shown later in Theorem~\ref{thm:dunno}, Problem~\ref{prob:motivation} can be reformulated into a problem concerned with graphs satisfying a specific constraint:

 \begin{definition}[Path unique graph] Let $\mG=(\mV,\mE)$ be a directed graph.
-We call~$\mG$ \emph{path unique} if for any positive integer $k$ between any two vertices there exists at most one walk of length $k$. \end{definition}
+It is said that $\mG$ is \emph{path unique} if for any positive integer $k$ there exists at most one walk of length~$k$ between any two vertices. \end{definition}

 An \textit{edge-induced subgraph} is a subset of the edges of a graph together with any vertices that are their start- or endpoints.
-From now on, by subgraph we mean an edge-induced subgraph.
+From now on, by a subgraph we mean an edge-induced subgraph.
 The following theorem shows the connection between path unique subgraphs of $\mB_{q,\dbdim}$ and the value of $s(q,\dbdim+1)$.
-Since it is a generalization of~\cite[Theorem 12]{hanania2024capacityjournal} and it can be proven analogously, we omit the proof here. \begin{theorem} Let $\mG=(\mV,\mE)$ be a subgraph of $\mB_{q,\dbdim}$ and let $\mA=\Sigma_q^{\dbdim+1} \setminus \mE$.
-It holds that $\mathsf{cap}(\mA) = \log_2(q)$ if and only if~$\mG$ is path unique. \end{theorem}
+Since it is a generalization of~\cite[Theorem 12]{hanania2024capacityjournal} and it can be proven analogously, we omit the proof here.